St. Augustine movement: Increasing violence

 From May until July 1964, protesters endured abuse and verbal assaults, usually without any retaliation, although this time police were often intervening to prevent violence between protesters and counter-protesters.
 The movement engaged in nightly marches down King Street.
-The protesters were met by white segregationists who violently attacked them, and hundreds of the marchers were arrested and incarcerated.
+The protesters were met by white segregationists who violently attacked them.
+Marchers responded to these attacks, like the one on Andrew Young, with the non-violent tactics they had been trained to use.
+Despite this, hundreds of the marchers were arrested and incarcerated.
 The jail was filled, so subsequent detainees were kept in an uncovered stockade in the hot sun.

 When attempts were made to integrate the beaches of Anastasia Island, demonstrators were beaten and driven into the water by segregationists.
 Some of the protesters could not swim and had to be saved from possible drowning by other demonstrators.

 Death threats against the leadership were reaching a fever pitch, especially against Dr. King.
 In the first week of June, a cottage that was scheduled to house the SCLC president went up in flames.
 In response, Hayling and his team stepped up their armed patrols, a policy which King personally disapproved of.
 Nonetheless, King was under Hayling's armed protection every night he spent in St. Augustine.
 On June 10, the filibuster against the Civil Rights Act (one of the longest filibusters in history) finally collapsed.